-- Interstate transfers, travel or returns into or out of the state will be suspended for the next 30 days.
+- Interstate transfers, travel or returns into or out of the state are suspended.

 - Work-related travel for staff that uses commercial transportation (i.e. air, train, etc.) will be limited to essential travel for operational needs and must be approved by the staff member’s hiring authority.

 - In-person training may be postponed to a later date, modified, or waived as deemed appropriate to assist with complying with guidance to limit large groups and social distancing.

 - People on parole should speak with their parole agent regarding employment and travel passes.
 Parolees who work for businesses that remain open and are considered “essential” may still go to work.
 Travel passes are reviewed on an individual basis.